PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 Speed of blinking, higher is faster.

 ### Materials.Texture Maps
+All textures should be the names or paths to .tga files.
+SWBF's toolchain does not support .tga files with RLE (Run Length Encoding) compression or paletted .tga files.
+They should either be 8-bit greyscale, 24-bit RGB or 32-bit RGBA.

 #### Materials.Texture Maps.Diffuse Map
 The basic diffuse map for the material.
 The alpha channel is either the Transparency Map, Glow Map or Gloss Map, depending on the selected rendertype and flags.